dobrovv/ImageSearch/README.md

 # ImageSearch
-An imaging alrotighm implementing content-based image retrieval (CBIR) by creating a similarity graph of a dataset and by retriving stored image hashes from a B+ tree.
+An imaging alrotighm implementing content-based image retrieval (CBIR) by creating a similarity graph of a dataset and by retriving image hashkeys stored in a B+ tree.

 # UI